LGE-ARC-AdvancedAI/auptimizer/docs/environment.rst

 Refresh tables with additional modification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following argument can be customized by changing them in the
+The following argument can be customized by changing it in the
 headings or from the command line to overwrite the ``aup.setup`` configuration:

 +-----------------------+-----------------------+-----------------------+